johnestes4/helios/README.md

 At its very core I wanted this app to be a simple stream, vote, and re-examine platform.
 User's view the stream, vote on their preferences with emojis, and then can examine other tweets that other users have also voted on.

 ##Back-End-Technology
+The Helios backend is written in Ruby on Rails and is implemented as a JSON API.

+We query Twitter's Tweetstream API, sanitize the results as they come through in real time, and format each tweet for storage in Postgres.

+Tweets come in with a disparate amount of location data: some are fully populated with coordinates, but the majority have a Place object that defines, among other things, a bounding box that the tweet originated within.

+We take the coordinates that define the boundaries of this box and use them to approximate a single point of origin for each tweet.

+The Tweet's text, hashtags, and coordinate pair are then saved to our database to be served in response to API calls.

 ##Front-end-Technology

 ## Screencast and Demo